proudcity/wp-calypso/WORKING/README.md

 ### Theme changes

 ProudCity theme overrides are contained in `./assets/stylesheets/proudcity/*`.
 Colors are overwritten in `./assets/stylesheets/shared/_colors.scss`.

+Icons are overwritten with their FontAwesome equivalents in `./client/components/gridicon/index.jsx`.
+Copy the `d` attribute in `<path>` from the FontAwesome repo (ex: https://raw.githubusercontent.com/encharm/Font-Awesome-SVG-PNG/master/white/svg/bell.svg).

 ---
 ### OLD NOTES